cxengage/cxengage.github.io/cxengage-api-doc/Get-Templates.md

 ## Description

-Retrieves message templates for the given instance.
+Retrieves message templates for the given tenant.

 ### Authentication